TORCH - Transfer Of Resources in Clinical Healthcare

 - Consent Handling: Applies consent rules as defined in the CRTDL to guarantee compliance during data extraction.

-- Reference Resolution: Resolves references between resources while maintaining referential integrity under data extraction conditions.
+- Reference Resolution: Resolves references between resources while maintaining referential integrity.

 - Slicing and Extensions: Supports slicing and FHIR extensions to handle institution-specific resource structures.

-- Profile Adherence: Only keeps elements from extracted resources against specified FHIR profiles (see Redaction).
+- Profile Adherence: Only keeps elements from extracted resources as specified by specific FHIR profiles (see Redaction).

 - FHIR Bulk Data Access: Implements the FHIR Bulk Data Access specification for efficient large-scale data extraction.

-- FHIR-to-FHIR Transfer: Create extracted data in a FHIR-compliant format ready for import into another FHIR server or further FHIR based processing, ensuring maximum interoperability.
+- FHIR-to-FHIR Transfer: Creates extracted data in a FHIR-compliant format ready for import into another FHIR server or further FHIR based processing - ensuring maximum interoperability.

 Limitations